NUCS349/hw3-linear/README.md

 # HW3: Linear regression and classification - CS 349 @ NU

 **IMPORTANT: PUT YOUR NETID IN THE FILE** `netid` in the root directory of the assignment.
 This is used to put the autograder output into Canvas.
 Please don't put someone else's netid here, we will check.

 In this assignment, you will:

-- Implement a polynomial regression model
+- Implement linear and polynomial regression models
+- Implement perceptron
+- Investigate the performance of perceptrons on different datasets

 ## Clone this repository

 To clone this repository install GIT on your computer and copy the link of the repository (find above at "Clone or Download") and enter in the command line:

-``git clone YOUR-LINK``
+`git clone YOUR-LINK`

 Alternatively, just look at the link in your address bar if you're viewing this README in your submission repository in a browser.
 Once cloned, `cd` into the cloned repository.
 Every assignment has some files that you edit to complete it.

 ## Files you edit

 See problems.md for what files you will edit and what goes into the write-up.